 Add the green beans and salt to the boiling water.
 Cover and cook for 4 to 6 minutes or until crisp-tender and still bright green.
 NOTE: Be sure to cook the beans to your desired level of doneness (taste one to see if it is cook properly - the beans should still be very crunchy).
 Remove from heat and drain beans well in a colander, then plunge into the ice water to stop the cooking.
 Again drain the partially-cooked green beans well and set aside.

-Place the cooked mushrooms and beans on a large serving plate, and season to taste with additional salt and pepper.
-Top with the Fried onions before serving.
+Add the cooked green beans to the mushroom sauce and toss to coat.
+Plate on a large serving dish, and season again with salt and pepper, to taste.
+Top with prepared fried onions before serving.

 Makes 6 to 8 servings.